basham/swit-workshop-impact/slides.md

 Notes:
 This workshop is specifically about one discovery technique, known as impact mapping.
 This technique is useful for making progress in both the problem space and the solution space.
 It helps the team stay aligned with stakeholders.
 It helps identify and prioritize research questions.
 It helps the team to explore different options and identify how to test those options.

-I stumbled across impact mapping over this last year.
-It has helped me and my development team better think through the work we do, before we start working.

 ## Examples